 Note, first of all, that the integrand in (\ref{b18}) is invariant under the following global supertransformations:

-These transformations represent the BRST-transformations in the space of variables $\phi,\;\phi^*,\;\lambda$.
-In the case of general gauge theories the BRST symmetry is not symmetry of some action in contrast with the FP-method, but as in the case of Yang-Mills type of gauge theories they do not depend on choice of gauge fixing condition.
+These transformations represent the BRST transformations in the space of variables $\phi,\;\phi^*,\;\lambda$.
+In the case of general gauge theories, the BRST symmetry is not the symmetry of some action in contrast with the FP method, but as in the case of the Yang-Mills type of gauge theories, they do not depend on the choice of the gauge-fixing condition.
 It is very important to realize that the existence of this symmetry is the consequence of the fact that the bosonic functional $S$ satisfies the quantum master equation (\ref{b20}).